carambombox-lgtm/INGRID-CUESTAS-VISUAL-ARTIST/ZAG Autonomous Gastrosophical Zone - Pirate mobile kitchen/README.md

 ## Methodology

-- Portable kitchen modules adapted to each location
+- Portable kitchen interventional device adaptable to each location
 - Improvised and site-responsive menus
 - Collaboration with local communities
 - Spontaneous workshops and micro-rituals